Cervical Pillows Help Relieve Neck Pain & More

 If you are not comfortable because your pillow is too flat, you can fold a towel and put it underneath your pillow, allowing the height of the pillow to increase.
 Take approximately 10 or 15 minutes for your neck to relax.
 If this makes a difference, you should get a pillow that has a greater height.
 If you feel your pillow is too high, you can sleep on the folded towel only.

 It takes about one week of sleeping on a new pillow to determine if it will help.
 A nice way to minimize the disappointment of being stuck with a pillow is to have an adjustable on like the inflatable pillow or a water pillow.
 This way, you can change the height if needed without changing pillows.
-Some cervical pillows like the therapeutic pillow, you can measure for correct fit.
-Cervical pillows that use separate sections for back and side sleeping provide correct posture in either position, however, you need to be able to change positions consciously so you do not wake up on the wrong side and aggravate your neck.
+Some like the therapeutic pillow, you can measure for correct fit.
+Cervical pillows that use separate sections for back and side sleeping provide correct posture in either position are called functional pillows, however, you need to be able to change positions consciously so you do not wake up on the wrong side and aggravate your neck.